FreeCAD/FreeCAD-documentation/wiki/Arch_Rebar_Footing_Reinforcement.md

 -    **Extension Factor**: Extension factor for ties extended edge.

--    **Tie Number **: It contains count of rebars or spacing between ties, If Number radio button is enabled.
+-    **Tie Number**: It contains count of rebars or spacing between ties, if Number radio button is enabled.

--    **Tie Spacing **: It contains the spacing between ties, If Spacing radio button is enabled.
+-    **Tie Spacing**: It contains the spacing between ties, if Spacing radio button is enabled.

 **Properties for Main Rebars in Columns of footing Reinforcement:**